• About Us

 How to insert the copyright symbol in Google Docs

-Take note that you can also use the keyboard shortcut Alt + 0169 to type the copyright sign in Google Docs.
+Take note that you can also use the Windows keyboard shortcut Alt + 0169 to type the copyright sign in Google Docs.

 The Character Map is a useful application that allows you to select and insert any character that is available in Windows 10.
 Use this handy utility if you have trouble typing the copyright sign using other methods.